 In Arizona, you have the ability to hunt two different sub-species of desert bighorn sheep: either the heavy-horned and tight-curled Mexicana subspecies or the wide, flare-horned Nelsoni subspecies.
 This depends upon which area or unit you draw.
 The sheep in the northwest areas of Arizona from the Bill Williams River northward are classified as Nelson desert bighorn sheep.
 The southern area below the Bill Williams River toward the Mexican border is home to the Mexicana.

 We have hunted in various bighorn sheep units throughout the State of Arizona.
 Sheep locations within these units vary from year to year because desert bighorn rams have a very large home range.
 This is due mainly to the constantly changing food and water resources of the desert ecosystem.
-Rams also move around a lot during the summer rut before settling down in late October or early November.
+Rams also move around a lot during the summer rut before settling down in October or November.
 Your area is scouted extensively prior to the December hunt to locate not only the best concentration of sheep, but the best rams in that area.
 We can often find the same rams during the hunt that were located during scouting.
-So, if we find a big ram during scouting in late October or November, with patience, we will more than likely find him during your December hunt.
+So, if we find a big ram during scouting November, with patience, we will more than likely find him during your December hunt.

 The lucky hunters can choose a standard one-on-one guided hunt or choose the premium package.
 The standard 1-on-1 hunt is the most popular option where the hunter is assisted by one experienced sheep guide.
 The premium hunt includes two experienced bighorn sheep guides; one hunting with you and another that will branch-out to a different vantage point to act as a scout or spotter.
 Having eyes in two places at one time increases the chance of obtaining an exceptional trophy or record-class ram.
-There is also a more economical option (mainly for resident hunters) of hiring just the sheep guide (guide only, not outfitted, without camp, supplies, or meals).
+There is also a more economical option of hiring just the sheep guide (guide only, not outfitted, no transport, without camp, supplies, or meals).

 Licenses and Seasons